RULES & GUIDELINES

 There must be a minimum of 3 registered entries in any given category for the category to take place.
 If the category has less than 3 entries, the organisation reserves the right to merge that category with another.
 Notice will be given to team leaders/competitors about this where applicable.

-Competitors cannot compete in a given category using the same choreography as previous years of the South Island Latin Championship (or the South Island Salsa Competition) in that same category.
+Competitors cannot compete in a category using the same choreography as previous years of the South Island Latin Championship (or the South Island Salsa Competition) in that same category.

 Code of Conduct